Hidden convexity, optimization, and algorithms on rotation matrices: Introduction

 Our results extend existing hidden convexity results related to the (special) orthogonal group.
 Some of the earliest work in this line is \cite[Theorem 8]{horn1954doubly} stating that $\diag(\SO(n)) = \PP_n$.
 There are other similar results concerning the convexity of the image of $\SO(n)$ under various nonlinear maps, for example the famous Schur--Horn theorem~\cite{horn1954doubly}.
 Another paper along these lines is \cite{fiedler2009suborthogonality}, which characterizes the possible projections of $\SO(n)$ onto its rectangular submatrices.
 In particular, it is not hard to show using their results that the projection of $\SO(n)$ onto a $k \times \ell$ rectangular submatrix is convex if and only if $k + \ell \le n$.
 Our results extend \cite{fiedler2009suborthogonality} to nonrectangular coordinate patterns.
 For further work in this direction, see \cite{TamSurvey,GSBook}.

-Another important piece of related work is \cite{saunderson2015semidefinite}, which gives a LMI description of $\conv(\SO(n))$.
+Another important piece of related work is \cite{saunderson2015semidefinite}, which gives a description of $\conv(\SO(n))$ in terms of linear matrix inequalities (LMI).
 This LMI description is constructed using Lie group theory applied to $\SO(n)$ and is related to the fact that the fundamental group of $\SO(n)$ is $\Z/2\Z$.
 This fact will also be crucial in our proof of \cref{thm:oneconnected}.
 Inspired by techniques from \cite{saunderson2015semidefinite}, we can view our hidden convexity results as new quadratic convexity results on the sphere in the spirit of Brickman's Theorem~\cite{brickman1961field}.
 Recall, Brickman's Theorem states that for any $A,B\in\S^n$ and $n\geq 3$, that

 is convex.
 Here, $\bS^{n-1}$ is the sphere in $\R^n$.
 We elaborate on this connection in \Cref{sec:quadratic_convexity}.

 There are many other examples in which people consider optimization over the special orthogonal group.
 These problems were implicitly studied for $\SO(3)$ in \cite{lee2011spacecraft}, where they consider a formulation in terms of quadratic maps of quaternions.
 In another instance, \cite{brynte2022tightness} shows that certain standard semidefinite programming approaches to quadratic optimization problems applied to $\SO(n)$ do not always produce the correct result.
 For this, they use the theory of nonnegative quadratic forms over real varieties developed in \cite{blekherman2016sums}.
 Some recent work of \citet{gilman2022semidefinite} considers the exactness of SDP relaxations of quadratic optimization problems with variables in the Stiefel manifold $\set{X \in \R^{n\by k}:\, X^\intercal X = I_k}$ for some $k \leq n$.
 Note that when $k=n$, that this set is identical to $\O(n)$. \citet{gilman2022semidefinite} show that the natural SDP relaxation is exact for such problems when the operator defining the quadratic form is close enough to being diagonalizable.